marziosala/marziosala.github.io/_posts/2021-09-01-beta-distribution.md

-The results isn't too bad -- true, the reconstructed curve oscillates a bit, but at a small scale.
+The results isn't too bad -- true, the reconstructed curve oscillates a bit, but at a small scale. the oscillations can be resolved with more training data and more iterations, or by increasing the size of the neural networks.
 We can say that the encoder has managed to compress the input data to two parameters and the decoder to define how to build the PDF of the beta distribution from those.

+And finally a nice example of what each latent variable represents by plotting, on a 10 by 10 grid, the result of the decoder for several values of $z_1$ and $z_2$, both ranging from -1 to 1, where can see the shape of the Beta distributions changing with the two parameters as we would expect.
+The dotted grey line indicates the zero axis; all plots share the same scale on the Y axis.

 ```python